 No one wants to buy a product that doesn’t live up to expectations.
 So it’s no surprise that the most common product-related complaints are centered around broken or non-functional items, and order errors.
 When customers aren’t getting what they expected they may leave negative feedback about your business on review sites.
 Because responding to negative reviews can be tricky, businesses often cause more harm than good.
-And some sites like Ripoff Report won’t remove bad reviews, which means you may be stuck with them for good.
+And some sites like Ripoff Report won’t remove bad online reviews, which means you may be stuck with them for good.

 There are two important ways to avoid product disappointment: quality control, and customer expectation management.
 With quality control, it’s on you to make sure that every order is accurate.
 Products should be in good working order with no missing pieces in the right color, size, or flavor.
 Customers should receive what they ordered, and your quality control department is the last line of defense against disappointment.